MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-experiment.md

 1. You can also expand the **Filter** pane to narrow your results based on the selected criteria.
 1. Last, you can select multiple runs to compare their results in the metrics comparison pane.
 From this pane, you can customize the charts by changing the chart title, visualization type, X-axis, Y-axis, and more.

-### Compare runs using the MLFlow API
+### Compare runs using the MLflow API

 Data scientists can also use MLflow to query and search among runs within an experiment.
-You can explore additional MLFlow APIs for searching, filtering, and comparing runs by visiting the [MLflow documentation](https://www.mlflow.org/docs/latest/python_api/mlflow.html).
+You can explore additional MLflow APIs for searching, filtering, and comparing runs by visiting the [MLflow documentation](https://www.mlflow.org/docs/latest/python_api/mlflow.html).

 #### Get all runs